s-k-y-h-i-g-h/Prototype/Conditions and Syndromes/Aging.md

 ## NMN and NR
 - [Dr. David Sinclair: The Biology of Slowing & Reversing Aging](https://www.youtube.com/watch?v=n9IxomBusuw&t=3s)
-> take 1-2g NMN/day
+> [take 1-2g NMN/day]

 ## Resveratrol
 - [Dr. David Sinclair: The Biology of Slowing & Reversing Aging](https://www.youtube.com/watch?v=n9IxomBusuw&t=3s)
-> 1000mg/day with food
+> [1000mg/day with food]

 ## Oleic acid
 - [Is fat a key to longevity?](https://www.nature.com/articles/nrm.2017.45)
 > giving oleic acid and other MUFAs as dietary supplements was sufficient to increase longevity even in physiological conditions.

-## Carnosine
+## L-Carnosine
 - [https://pubmed.ncbi.nlm.nih.gov/27344459/](Carnosine and the processes of ageing)
-> Carnosine's possible anti-ageing mechanisms are therefore discussed; the evidence suggests that inhibition of the mechanistic target of rapamycin and carbonyl scavenging may be involved.
+> [L-] Carnosine's possible anti-ageing mechanisms are therefore discussed; the evidence suggests that inhibition of the mechanistic target of rapamycin and carbonyl scavenging may be involved.

 ## Statins
 - [Is fat a key to longevity?](https://www.nature.com/articles/nrm.2017.45)